Industry solutions

 The operational challenges in home services are fundamentally different from other trades because of the unpredictability.
 A construction company has projects that last weeks or months.
 A landscaping company has recurring routes.
 But a plumber, an electrician, or an HVAC technician is managing a constantly shifting mix of emergency calls, scheduled service appointments, and estimate requests — each competing for the same limited technician hours and requiring real-time coordination that changes by the hour.

 ServiceTitan, Jobber, and Housecall Pro have become the dominant platforms in this space, and for good reason.
 ServiceTitan handles the full workflow from call to invoice for larger operations.
 Jobber is excellent for smaller companies managing quoting, scheduling, and payment.
 Housecall Pro sits between them with strong mobile capabilities for field technicians.
-All three platforms handle the core transaction well — booking a job, dispatching a technician, generating an invoice.
+All three platforms handle the core transaction well, booking a job, dispatching a technician, and generating an invoice.

 Where the gap persists is in the operational workflows that happen around those transactions.
 The lead that comes in through Angi and needs to be contacted within five minutes to have a realistic conversion chance.
 The estimate that was sent on Tuesday and needs a follow-up on Thursday and again next Tuesday.
 The satisfied customer who would happily leave a Google review if someone asked them at the right time in the right way.
 The technician dispatch that needs to account for real-time traffic, job overruns, and emergency calls that arrive mid-morning.
+If those systems already run your field record, Neudash is the layer for Jobber quote and billing follow-through, ServiceTitan dispatch exception handling, or Housecall Pro reminder and callback workflows.

 Never Lose a Lead Again